databricks/databricks-sdk-py/docs/workspace/settings/token_management.rst

         Deletes a token, specified by its ID.

         :param token_id: str
-          The ID of the token to get.
+          The ID of the token to revoke.